korovod/kenotron/examples/datastates/README.md

 ## Installation

 DataStates currently on a C++ extension living in an external repository.
-Eventually, this extension could be integrated into the Nanotron codebase.
+Eventually, this extension could be integrated into the Kénotron codebase.

 Install the DataStates C++ extension as follows: